 ❓FAQs

-Bone-in ribeye steaks, commonly known as Cowboy steaks or Tomahawk steaks due to their shape, are usually thick and massive—18 to 32 oz. each.
+Bone-in ribeye steaks, commonly known as Cowboy steaks or Tomahawk steaks due to their shape, are usually thick and massive, weighing 18 to 32 oz. each.

 This thickness of cowboy steaks requires a sear over high heat, followed by grilling with indirect heat or a reverse searing method.
-This recipe using only direct heat is NOT appropriate for thicker Cowboy steaks.
+This recipe uses only direct heat, which is inappropriate for thicker Cowboy steaks.

-If you have a bone-in ribeye of 12-16 ozs and not over 1 ½ inches thick, it can be cooked with this recipe, but the bone will absorb some heat and take a few minutes longer.
+If you have a bone-in ribeye that weighs 12-16 oz and is not over 1 ½ inches thick, you can cook it with this recipe.
+However, the bone will absorb some heat and take a few minutes longer.

-A charcoal grill may be used, but you need to learn to control the grill surface temperature with the vents and distribution of charcoal.
+Any grill, including a charcoal grill, may be used, but you must learn to control the grill surface temperature by using the vents and distributing the charcoal.

 🐄About Ribeye Steak